 At conferences organized by the Canadian Bar Association, Insight, The Canadian Institute, and the Canadian Finance and Leasing Association (CFLA), and at business luncheons held for the firm's clients, Mr. Simard has spoken on subjects related to commercial litigation, bankruptcy and insolvency, realizing on security, and civil procedure.

-Mr. Simard is also listed in the 2016 edition of Best Lawyers in Canada as a leading practitioner in the fields of Corporate and Commercial Litigation and Insolvency and Financial Restructuring.
+Mr. Simard is listed in the 2016 edition of Best Lawyers in Canada as a leading practitioner in the fields of corporate and commercial litigation, as well as restructuring and insolvency.

-Mr. Simard also teaches at the Quebec Bar Admission course.
+Mr. Simard also teaches at the École du Barreau du Québec.

-He has authored numerous works and given many conferences, including :
+Mr.Simard has written numerous articles and given many talks, including the following: